Key takeaways

 Why aren’t all HELOC rates fixed?

-However, fixed-rate offerings are becoming more common as lenders look for ways to help consumers save money when borrowing amid the current soaring-interest-rate environment.
+However, fixed-rate offerings are becoming more common: Lenders began adding them amid the soaring-interest-rate environment of the last two years.
 Fixed-rate HELOCs offer protection in such climates.
-That was mortgage lender Guaranteed Rate’s thinking in adding a fixed-rate HELOC to its product line in 2022.
+That was mortgage lender Rate’s thinking in adding a fixed-rate HELOC to its product line in 2022.

-Can I convert an existing HELOC to a fixed rate?
+Can I convert a fixed-rate HELOC to a variable-rate HELOC if rates drop?

 Is a fixed-rate HELOC best for me?